The Roadless Rule

 To Whom It May Concern:

 Adopted in 2001, the Roadless Rule protects nearly 58.5 million acres of national forest land by prohibiting most new road construction.
 These protections safeguard ecosystems that are indispensable for wildlife habitat, watershed health, and climate resilience, while also preserving the very qualities that define the sport of trail running.
 The wild, undeveloped terrain of Roadless Areas provides courses that challenge athletes physically and mentally, while the unfragmented forests and sweeping vistas lend each race a character that cannot be replicated in roaded or developed settings.
-The ecological health of these areas—clean air, pure water, and intact forests—forms the foundation upon which our sport rests
+The ecological health of these areas—clean air, pure water, and intact forests—forms the foundation upon which our sport rests.

 Trail running is one of the fastest-growing outdoor sports in the United States, drawing athletes from every state and from around the world.
 Our races rely on landscapes that remain wild, undeveloped, and free from the scars of industrial activity.
 Once roads are built and forest character is degraded, these values cannot be restored.
 For our athletes, for the communities we represent, and for future generations of runners who deserve the chance to experience these landscapes in their full integrity, we urge the Forest Service to maintain the Roadless Rule in full force.